Floorp-Projects/Floorp/mobile/android/android-components/components/feature/downloads/README.md

     DownloadsFeature(context,
     onNeedToRequestPermissions /*Optional*/,
     onDownloadCompleted /*Optional*/,
-    sessionManager = sessionManager)
+    fragmentManager /*Optional, if it is provided, before every download a dialog will be shown*/, dialog /*Optional, if it is not provided a simple dialog will be shown before every download, with a positive button and negative button.*/, sessionManager = sessionManager)

 //Starts observing the selected session for new downloads and forward it to